SecuritahGuy/stock-advisor/README.md

 ## Recent Improvements

+### Web Dashboard Implementation

+A Flask-based web dashboard has been implemented to enhance user experience and provide visual insights:

+- **Interactive Portfolio Management**: View and manage portfolio positions with performance metrics
+- **Trading Signals Visualization**: Monitor buy/sell signals with detailed information
+- **Stock Discovery Interface**: Explore potential investment candidates through the web interface
+- **Chart View**: Visualize stock performance and technical indicators for each ticker
+- **Mobile-Responsive Design**: Access the dashboard from any device with a responsive layout

+### Portfolio Management Enhancements

+Portfolio management has been significantly improved with new features:

+- **Configuration-Based Setup**: Easily initialize your portfolio using JSON configuration
+- **Web Form Integration**: Add positions through an intuitive web interface
+- **Performance Metrics**: Track portfolio valuation, returns, volatility, and Sharpe ratio
+- **Position Management**: View detailed position-level metrics and performance
+- **Comprehensive Documentation**: Detailed guides for portfolio setup and management

 ### MACD + Stochastic Strategy Enhancements

 The MACD + Stochastic strategy has been significantly improved to work better with limited historical data: